softwarewright/softwarewright.github.io/docs/blog/posts/javascript-api-testing.md

 ## Intellisense on Custom Assertions

 That covers API test creation and customization and we've covered a lot of ground with only a few files.
-Something thing that you may notice if you are in an editor like Visual Studio Code is that intellisense will not recognize the new method that you have added to the Test class, let's fix that with a typings declaration.
+Something thing that you may notice if you are in an editor like Visual Studio Code is that IntelliSense will not recognize the new method that you have added to the Test class, let's fix that with a typings declaration.

 ```typescript
 // ./test/supertest-extended.d.ts